melezhik/mybutterflies/articles/Pdm/data.md

 # Using dependencies

-Now let's check that installed dependency is accessible for our python.
+Now let's check that the installed dependency is accessible for our python.

 First let's ensure we don't have `requests` installed system wide: